eDiscovery Project Management from Both Sides: eDiscovery Best Practices, Part Three

 “not a fad at all.
 I see it as a very important trend to watch.
 Certain clients will start to insist on lawyers using project management and other standard business workflow and process tools.”

 He and his fellow panelists pointed to some excellent PM resources for lawyers including the Corporate Legal Operations Consortium, the ABA’s Law Practice Division Legal Project Management Interest Group, the Association of Corporate Counsel Legal Operations, Legal Marketing Association’s P3 Practice Innovation Conference, the True Value Partnering Institute, and the Law Vision Group LPM Roundtable.

 We’ll publish Part 4 – Conclusion – next Monday.

 So, what do you think?
-Does your organization have a plan for preparing for litigation before it happens?
+How does your organization apply project management to your eDiscovery projects?
 As always, please share any comments you might have or if you’d like to know more about a particular topic.

 Sponsor: This blog is sponsored by CloudNine, which is a data and legal discovery technology company with proven expertise in simplifying and automating the discovery of data for audits, investigations, and litigation.
 Used by legal and business customers worldwide including more than 50 of the top 250 Am Law firms and many of the world’s leading corporations, CloudNine’s eDiscovery automation software and services help customers gain insight and intelligence on electronic data.